 • Increase Water-Based Recreation Facilities: Add kayak and boat launches, piers and tie-ups in the villages of Albion and Holley.
 The area needs private entities to offer kayak rentals.

-• Construct a Marine in Albion: A private marina is needed that offers gas services, tie-ups and other services.
+• Construct a Marina in Albion: A private marina is needed that offers gas services, tie-ups and other services.

 • Install Signage along the Canal: There needs to be signs with distances to the next ports and nearby canal communities.
 There should also be signs directing people to businesses and services.

 • Winter Recreation Program: This could include “pop-up” temporary ice skating rinks, cross country skiing and winter festivals.

 • Siphon for Agriculture: Siphoning water from the canal reduces agriculture costs and also can be used to provide water for creeks and fishing.